lmakarov/boot2docker-vagrant/README.md

 While using SMB you have to control Vagrant from an elevated (run as admin) Git Bash shell.

+**SMB2 (experimental option)**

+This is an experimental option.
+Compared to `smb`, `smb2` does not require running vagrant as admin.
+With this option Vagrant will automatically create a user, SMB share and mount it.

 **Enabling rsync**

 rsync is not natively available on Windows.